UNESCO sites in the desert around Arad

 The lovely property lies in the eastern part of the Negev on the ancient Northern Incense Trade Route.
 The ranch’s staff cares deeply about their camels.
 As beginners, we opted for a 60 minutes camel ride.
-It didn’t make it any less spectacular though.
+It didn’t make it any less spectacular.
 For a few minutes, we felt like real nomads.

 Booking a ride: Our booking was very spontaneous, only a few hours in advance.
 We rang the ranch around midday and booked a 5 pm tour.
 This was perfect because the majority of ranch guests decides to ride in the morning.
 Thus, we had an unplanned private trip.

 The route took us through the desert to a beautiful canyon.
-We had a perfect view over ancient Mamshit.
+We had a perfect view of ancient Mamshit.
 Incense traders built the town in the 1st century on their route from Petra to Gaza.
 Together with other Desert Cities in the Negev, Mamshit has been a UNESCO World Heritage Site since 2005.